Antigua Estación de Atocha

 11 March 2004 Memorial

-In the modern northeastern corner of the Antigua Estación de Atocha, the 11 March 2004 Memorial is a moving monument to the victims of...
+In the modern northeastern corner of the Antigua Estación de Atocha, this memorial is a moving monument to the victims of the 2004...

 Centro de Arte Reina Sofía

-Home to Picasso’s Guernica, arguably Spain’s single most famous artwork, and a host of other important Spanish artworks, the Centro de...
+Home to Picasso’s Guernica, arguably Spain’s single-most famous artwork, the Centro de Arte Reina Sofía is Madrid’s premier collection...

 Just by the Centro de Arte Reina Sofía, this breezy, no-frills bar-eatery is a Madrid institution for its bocadillos (filled rolls) –...